-Accounts payable and accrued liabilities to related parties for 2019 of \$482,826 (2018 - \$199,494) is comprised of management fees and loans plus accrued interest due to companies controlled by officers of the Company.
+Accounts payable and accrued liabilities to related parties for 2020 of \$386,472 (2019 - \$482,826) is comprised of loans plus accrued interest due to companies controlled by officers and other related parties of the Company.
 Amounts payable to related parties bear interest at 6% per annum, are due on demand, and are unsecured.
+In addition, included in convertible debentures is an amount of \$100,000 owing to a related party.